 Your surroundings are merely a mirror of your inner beliefs.
 Your reality is a mirror of your internal thoughts and feelings.
 For example, a person who is convinced that most new businesses fail shouldn’t start one.
 Why?
 Because this thought becomes a self-fulfilling prophecy.

 You may be thinking, “I don’t express those negative thoughts; I just think them.”

 Or, you may be thinking: “I’m not being negative, I’m being realistic and preparing for the worst.”

-I have news for you: Even if you are not voicing your fears or beliefs or believe you are just being “realistic,” you are emitting a negative frequency into the atmosphere with your negative thought.
+As a long time business coach, I have news for you: Even if you are not voicing your fears or beliefs or believe you are just being “realistic,” you are emitting a negative frequency into the atmosphere with your negative thought.

 This doesn’t mean that every single negative thought will create more negativity or lost opportunities.
 However, if you continue to focus on your limiting beliefs, your life will reflect that same internal energy.
 The good news is that it is reversible.
 Once internal negative thoughts are replaced with winning beliefs, your external world will begin to change in a dramatic way.

 4. SHOVE NEGATIVE PEOPLE OFF YOUR ENERGY BUS

 The energy mirror is all around you in your business life.
 This means exactly what you think: If you surround yourself with positive people, positive things will happen.
 Enmesh yourself in a business network that nourishes you.
 If you surround yourself with toxic people, well…you get the picture.

 Of course, everyone has a bad day.
 A lapse every now and then is understandable.
 It goes without saying that everyday disagreements, honest opinions, and reality checks don’t necessarily make a person negative.
 Differing perspectives and points of view are welcome in an organization, even if they don’t mesh with yours.